Business Expense Policy

-The Dartmouth Procurement Card (P-Card) Program is designed to improve efficiency in processing low dollar value purchases ($2,499.00 or less).
-The Procurement Card is a Visa Card and can be used to make purchases for goods and some limited services (refer to procurement card policy) with any merchant who accepts the Visa Card when the merchant category of expense is not restricted.
+The Dartmouth Procurement Card (P-Card) Program is designed to improve efficiency in processing low dollar value purchases ($2,499 or less).
+The Procurement Card is a Visa Card and can be used to make purchases for goods and some limited services (refer to Procurement Card Policy) with any merchant who accepts the Visa Card when the merchant category of expense is not restricted.
 Restrictions include, for example, merchants whose primary business is sale of alcohol.
-Procurement Card transactions for non- restricted commodities cannot exceed the $2,499.00 per transaction limit (including all delivery, shipping and/or special handling charges).
-Transactions exceeding the $2,499.00 limit will require a Purchase Order.
+Procurement Card transactions for non- restricted commodities cannot exceed the $2,499 per transaction limit (including all delivery, shipping and/or special handling charges).
+Transactions exceeding the $2,499 limit will require a Purchase Order.
 Pyramiding (splitting) transactions to avoid the single transaction limit is not permitted.
 Dartmouth policy and Visa/MasterCard regulations prohibit vendors from this practice.

 Receipts are not required for items under $75 purchased on a P-Card, with the following exception. .
 Due to NCAA rules and regulations, all varsity coaches and non-coaching staff members with sports specific responsibilities in those varsity sports are required to submit receipts for all purchases and provide a descriptive business purpose, regardless of amount.

-For more information see the comprehensive Procurement Card Program Policy.
+For more information see the comprehensive Dartmouth College Procurement Card Program Policy.

-The Dartmouth Corporate Pay Card Program is designed to improve efficiency for travel and entertainment and other business-related purchases.
-The Corporate Card is a Visa Card and can be used to make purchases for travel, entertainment, and other business expenses with merchants who accepts the Visa Card.When used for non-travel business related purchases the per item purchase limit is $2,499.00.
+The Dartmouth Corporate Card Program is designed to improve efficiency for travel, entertainment and other business-related purchases.
+The Corporate Card is a Visa Card and can be used to make purchases for travel, entertainment, and other business expenses with merchants who accept the Visa Card.When used for non-travel business related purchases the per item purchase limit is $2,499.
 Personal expenses are prohibited on the Corporate Card.
-Employees are responsible to reimburse the College for any personal purchases or expenses that are funded by another organization.
+Employees are responsible to reimburse Dartmouth for any personal purchases or expenses that are funded by another organization.

-All purchases made using the Dartmouth Corporate Pay Card should be allocated and approved through the Oracle iExpense Expense Report module within 120 days of the expense date or from the return of an extended trip.
+All purchases made using the Dartmouth Corporate Card should be allocated and approved through a business expense report submitted within 120 days of the expense date or from the return of an extended trip.

-- Dartmouth will only reimburse expenses incurred in connection with College business that are appropriately documented by the employee, student, or visitor.
+- Dartmouth will only allow expenses incurred in connection with Dartmouth business that are appropriately documented by the employee, student, or visitor.

-- Reimbursement will be on the basis of actual and reasonable expenses incurred for necessary business expenses or approved per diem amounts.
+- Payments will be on the basis of actual and reasonable expenses incurred for necessary business expenses or approved per diem amounts.

-- The basic policy governing the reporting and reimbursement of travel and business expenses is that an individual should neither gain nor lose funds in the course of traveling or conducting College business.
+- The basic policy governing the reporting of travel and business expenses is that an individual should neither gain nor lose funds in the course of traveling or conducting Dartmouth business.

-- Reported and reimbursable expenses must have a valid business purpose.
+- Reported business expenses must have a valid business purpose.

-The primary responsibility for review and approval of expense reimbursements and compliance with all provisions of this policy rests with the individuals incurring expenses and supervisors who are authorizing the expenses.
-Business Expense Reimbursements are subject to audit by government agencies and other sponsors; therefore, thorough documentation and accounting for expenses (as defined in this section) is essential.
-Dartmouth must have all of the documentation required to substantiate payments made in accordance with this policy.
+The primary responsibility for review and approval of expenses and compliance with all provisions of this policy rests with the individuals incurring expenses and supervisors who are authorizing the expenses.
+Business expense reports are subject to audit by government agencies and other sponsors; therefore, thorough documentation and accounting for expenses (as defined in this section) is essential.
+Dartmouth must have all the documentation required to substantiate payments made in accordance with this policy.

-Requests for business expense reimbursement must be submitted within 120 days of the date of incurrence of an expense or the end of the travel.
+Business expense reports must be submitted within 120 days of the date of incurrence of an expense or the end of the travel.
 As noted in the cash advance section, if a cash advance was provided and the settlement is not completed within 120 days from the anticipated settlement date, the cash advance will be reported to the Payroll Office for appropriate reporting as taxable income and the appropriate taxes will be withheld from the employee.